Kaddish (The X-Files): Plot

 In Brooklyn, New York, a group of Hasidic Jews gather at a cemetery for the funeral of Isaac Luria (Harrison Coe), who had been beaten and shot to death by a gang of three young neo-Nazis.
 The last to leave is Isaac's betrothed, Ariel (Justine Miceli), and her father, Jacob Weiss (David Groh).
 During nightfall, a dark figure enters the cemetery and crafts a man-shaped sculpture out of mud.

 When one of Isaac's assailants is found strangled with the dead man's fingerprints on his body, Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called in to investigate.
 Scully suggests that the murder was an act of retribution, and argues that the evidence was staged to look like revenge from beyond the grave.
 When the agents visit Ariel and Jacob, their request for the exhumation of Isaac's body angers the old man.

 Mulder and Scully then interview Curt Brunjes (Jonathan Whittaker), the racist owner of a copy shop across the street from the market where Isaac worked.
 Mulder tells Brunjes that the other two boys, who work for Brunjes, are in danger.
 Scully mentions that there is a rumor spreading that Isaac has risen from the grave to avenge his death.
 The two boys, who are eavesdropping on the conversation, are terrified at this prospect.

 That night, the boys dig up Isaac's grave and find his body intact.
 While retrieving tools from the car, one of the boys is brutally murdered.
-The next morning, Mulder and Scully find a book on Jewish mysticism buried with Isaac's body; it mysteriously bursts into flames.
+The next morning, Mulder and Scully find a Sefer Yetzirah, a book on Jewish mysticism buried with Isaac's body; it mysteriously bursts into flames.
 On the book is Jacob's name.
 The agents search for Jacob, finding him in a synagogue with the hanged body of the last remaining boy.
 Although Jacob admits to both of the murders, Mulder believes that a Golem—a creature from Jewish mysticism—is the true murderer.

 Later, Brunjes is found murdered and Mulder and Scully watch the shop's surveillance tape.
 They discover that the Golem has features similar to Isaac.
 Mulder deduces that, because Ariel and Isaac were not officially wed in a Jewish synagogue, Ariel created the Golem out of love to serve as a surrogate for her late husband.
 The two agents arrive at the synagogue to find Ariel and the creature exchanging wedding vows.
 After an intense fight, in which Jacob and Mulder are both wounded, Ariel declares her love for Isaac and returns the creature to dust.